drewgingerich/homelab/game-server/docs/log/240314-expand-vm-disk.md

 I gave up on the GUI and turned to the commandline (and SSHed in so I could sit on the couch).

-I started by listing the storage devices.
+I started by listing the block storage devices.

 ```
 $ sudo lsblk